xueke477/python-project/README.md

 # Explore US Bikeshare Data

-This project investigates the bike share use in Chicago, New York City and Washington D.C. by computing a set of descriptive statistics.
-It also creates an interactive experience in the terminal via Pyhon scripting.
+This project investigates the bikeshare data in Chicago, New York City and Washington D.C. by computing a set of descriptive statistics.
+It also creates an interactive experience in the terminal via Python scripting.

-There are two options to run the script.
+There are two ways to run the script.

+### Manually

-1. Make sure you have the following versions of Python and key modules on your computer.
+Make sure you have the following versions of Python and key modules on your computer.
 Download `bikeshare.py`, `chicago.csv`, `new_york_city.csv` and `washington.csv` into a directory and simpy run the command  `python bikeshare.py` from that directory in Shell.